 The Nationals WA today confirmed their opposition to the sale of the Fremantle Port.

-Member for Wagin Terry Waldron MLA said the Parliamentary National Party team stated their position at a press conference at Parliament House earlier today.
+Leader of The Nationals WA Terry Redman MLA and the Parliamentary National Party team stated their position at Parliament House earlier today.

-He said the decision to oppose the sale came amid a number of concerns raised by The Nationals WA relating to the sale of the port that were ignored by the State Government.
+The decision to oppose the sale comes amid a number of concerns raised by The Nationals WA relating to the sale of the Port were ignored by the State Government.

-“Enabling legislation was brought to Cabinet for the sale of the Fremantle Port, earlier this week,” Mr Waldron said.
+“On Monday, enabling legislation was brought to Cabinet for the sale of the Fremantle Port,” Mr Redman said.

-Mr Waldron agreed with Leader of the Nationals Terry Redman MLA, who said the proposed legislation lacked transparency and would enable the Treasurer to enter negotiations with potential buyers without disclosing vital details of the sale, such as access and pricing for Fremantle Port users.
+Mr Redman said the proposed legislation lacked transparency and would enable the Treasurer to enter negotiations with potential buyers without disclosing vital details of the sale, such as access and pricing for Fremantle Port users.

 “The fact that legislation has been brought into Parliament without addressing these concerns is a breach of good process in our view,” Mr Redman said.